awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-instance-reboot.md

 # Reboot your instance<a name="ec2-instance-reboot"></a>

 An instance reboot is equivalent to an operating system reboot\.
 In most cases, it takes only a few minutes to reboot your instance\.

-When you reboot an instance, it keeps its public DNS name \(IPv4\), private and public IPv4 address, IPv6 address \(if applicable\), and any data on its instance store volumes\.
+When you reboot an instance, it keeps the following:
++ Public DNS name \(IPv4\)
++ Private IPv4 address
++ Public IPv4 address
++ IPv6 address \(if applicable\)
++ Any data on its instance store volumes

 Rebooting an instance doesn't start a new instance billing period \(with a minimum one\-minute charge\), unlike [stopping and starting](Stop_Start.md) your instance\.